GeoscienceAustralia/hiperseis/seismic/gps_corrections/README.md

 Generating a clock correction time series for a station is a semi-automated process based on iPython notebook `generateStationClockCorrections.ipynb`.
 The procedure consists of the following
 steps:
-1. Load the cross-correlation file (`.nc` format)
+1. Load the cross-correlation file (`.nc` format) or raw relative residuals (`.csv` format)
-1. Visualize the estimated raw correction to ensure it is feasible to fit lines to.
+1. Visualize the estimated raw corrections to ensure they are feasible to fit lines to.
-1. Compute clusters of quasi-linear segments and iteratively tune the cluster distance coefficients to ensure optimal clustering.
+1. Compute clusters of quasi-linear segments and *iteratively tune the cluster distance coefficients* to ensure optimal clustering.
 1. Once happy with the clustering, perform linear regression on each cluster and re-check visual fit.
 1. Export the linearized clock corrections to csv file.

 The resultant clock corrections can then be ingested into other scripts, such as inversion codes or even the GPS clock analysis scripts themselves.

+### Cluster detection coefficients

+To date, we have not shown an automatic method of cluster identification for linear segments of GPS clock drift.
+We use DBCSAN to perform clustering, but this uses a distance metric that requires some case-by-case tuning.

+The following procedure is suggested for optimizing the clustering:
+1. Set all coefficients to zero and confirm all points are allocated to a single cluster.
+1. Tune the first coefficient until points clusters that are separated along the time axis are adequately discriminated.
+1. Tune the second coefficient until noisy points within each cluster are excluded from the parent cluster.
+1. Only if necessary, tune the third coefficient to discriminate time segments with different slope in the clock drift.

+Only when the clustering is adequate should the exporting part of the script be run.

 ## Supporting scripts